-- Use structural and molecular information to understand the molecular and cellular functions of proteins - Validate proteins as therapeutic targets or biotechnological products - Design new therapeutics and biotechnological applications Molecular and structural basis of innate immunity Innate immunity receptors detect pathogens and endogenous danger and initiate immune responses.
-In humans, innate immune pathways are associated with infectious, autoimmune, inflammatory, cardiovascular diseases and cancer.
-In plants, diseases account for a large portion of crop losses, and plant immune receptors represent an environmentally safe strategy to protect crops.
-Our aim is to use structural biology to understand the molecular basis of innate immune responses.
-In the animal system, we are focusing on the proteins involved in signalling by Toll-like and interleukin-1 receptors and associated proteins.
-In the plant system, we are focusing on the interaction between pathogen effector proteins and plant NLR (nucleotide binding/leucine-rich repeat) resistance proteins that initiate immune responses.
-Molecular and structural basis of bacterial, viral and fungal pathogenesis Infectious diseases continue to cause global morbidity and millions of deaths per year.
+- Use structural and molecular information to understand the molecular and cellular functions of proteins - Validate proteins as therapeutic targets or biotechnological products - Design new therapeutics and biotechnological applications •

+Molecular and structural basis of innate immunity

+Infectious diseases continue to cause global morbidity and millions of deaths per year.
 Our aim is to use structural biology to understand the processes of pathogenesis by different pathogens.
 The work has implications for developing anti-infectives and vaccines against bacteria (e.g. Streptococcus pneumoniae), viruses (e.g. dengue), and fungal pathogens (e.g. Cryptococcus neoformans).
 Techniques you learn in our group may include: Recombinant protein expression and purification, X-ray crystallography, cryo-electron microscopy and other structural biology methods, protein interaction analyses and biophysical characterization, molecular biology, bioinformatics and computational biology.
-Useful Majors/Minors: Biochemistry & Molecular Biology / Bioinformatics / Biophysics / Chemistry / Computational Science / Microbiology
+Useful Majors: Biochemistry & Molecular Biology / Bioinformatics / Biophysics / Chemistry / Computational Science / Microbioloav

-ASSOCIATE PROFESSOR ELIZABETH KRENSKE

-Product B

-Phone: 07 3365 4632

-Email: e.krenske@uq.edu.au

-Web: http://staff.scmb.uq.edu.au/staff/elizabeth-krenske

-Computational Modelling, Chemical Reactivity, and Drug Design
+PROFESSOR ELIZABETH KRENSKE Phone: 07 3365 4632 Email: e.krenske@uq.edu.au Web: https://scmb.uq.edu.au/profile/999/elizabeth-krenske Computational Modelling, Chemical Reactivity, and Drug Design

-Researchers in my laboratory uses sophisticated computer simulations to study the inner workings of chemical reactions.
-We focus on reaction pathways, using computer modelling to generate atomic-level insights about how molecules react.
-We apply these techniques to a variety of interesting problems, ranging from how a drug interacts with a specific therapeutic target inside the body, to how complex synthetic molecules can be made efficiently in the laboratory.
-Our goals are to:
+My laboratory uses sophisticated computer simulations to study chemical reactions.
+We focus on understanding reaction mechanisms by using computer modelling to generate atomic-level insights about how molecules react.
+We study a wide variety of important chemical questions, ranging from how drugs interact with their therapeutic targets inside the body, to how complex synthetic molecules can be made more efficiently in the laboratory using designer catalysts.
+Our research involves:

-- Map out reaction pathways
+- Mapping reaction pathways

-- Understand reaction outcomes
+- Understanding reaction outcomes

-- Design new drugs, reactions, and catalysts
+- Designing new drugs, reactions and catalysts

-Exploring Drug-Target Interactions We are researching a new class of drugs called covalent modifiers.
-Through molecular modelling, we are studying how these drugs interact with biomolecules and what controls their behaviour.
-Our simulations are helping to uncover the ways in which covalent modifiers' structures influence their therapeutic activities and safety profiles as prospective drugs.
+Exploring Drug-Target Interactions

+We are interested in a special class of drugs called covalent modifiers.
+Using molecular modelling, we are studying how these drugs interact with biomolecules and what controls their chemical behaviour.
+Our simulations are helping to uncover the ways in which the structures of covalent modifiers influence their therapeutic activities and their safety profiles.

 Designing New Catalysts We also study designer catalysts that enable new kinds of chemical reactions to be carried out.
-Our modelling provides detailed pictures of the transition states of catalyzed reactions, uncovering hidden features responsible for controlling reaction outcomes.
-These insights help guide the discovery of more efficient catalysts.
+Using computer modelling, we develop detailed pictures of the transition states of the catalytic processes, uncovering the hidden features that control the reactions' outcomes.
+These insights help guide the discovery of more efficient and selective catalysts.

-Reactant We frequently collaborate with other researchers, including experimentalists, both from within SCMB and around the world.
-Techniques you learn in our group may include: Molecular modelling including density functional theory (DFT) calculations, ab initio calculations, molecular mechanics and dynamics simulations.
+We collaborate with many other researchers from UQ and from other universities around the world.
+Techniques you learn in our group may include: Molecular modelling including density functional theory (DFT) calculations, ab initio calculations, molecular mechanics and molecular dynamics simulations.
 Analysis of reaction mechanisms and transition states.
 High-performance computing.
-Useful Majors/Minors: Chemistry / Computational Science
+Useful Majors: Chemistry / Chemical Sciences / Computational Science